 How To Delete a Page or Whitespace from Word

-It’s not actually that tricky to delete a page or even whitespace in Word, but it seems to cause a fair amount of problems, especially if you have a table or image that doesn’t fit at the end of a page.
+It’s not that tricky to delete a page or even whitespace in Word, but not doing it seems to cause a fair amount of problems, especially if you have a table or an image that doesn’t fit at the end of a page.

-Option #1: Simplest Way to Delete Pages from Word
+Simplest Way to Delete Blank Pages in Word

 The simplest way to delete a page in Word involves cursor placement and the delete button.

 - For Windows, place your cursor at the very end of the document after any full stops or pictures.

 - Continually press “Delete” until the blank page(s) disappear.
 On Mac, press “fn + delete.”

 Note: If the blank page (not on-page whitespace) only appears when you print the document and doesn’t appear on the screen, you may need to check your printer settings.

 Use Paragraph Marks to Delete a Page in Word